wesley-a-leung/Problem-Setting-Resources/README.md

 # Problem-Setting-Resources
 Resources for Problem Setters

-I beleive in free and unrestricted resources to ensure problem setters have correct data
+I believe in free and unrestricted resources to ensure problem setters have correct data

 - Validator in C++ and Java including whitespace